Qiskit/qiskit-addon-pna/docs/install.rst

 .. _Option 2:

-Option 2: Install from Source
+Option 2: Install from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users who wish to develop in the repository or run the notebooks locally may want to install from source.
+If you plan to develop in the repository or run the notebooks locally, you should install from source.

-If so, the first step is to clone the ``qiskit-addon-pna`` repository.
+First, clone the ``qiskit-addon-pna`` repository.

 .. code:: sh